berachain/docs/apps/bend/content/learn/lending-protocol/borrowing-honey.md

 1. The user repays their loan by calling Pool.sol’s `repay()` function and transferring the repayment amount along with the transaction.
 Note that the repayment amount = principal amount borrowed + interest.
 2. After the repayment is made, HONEY-VariableDebtToken.sol will `burn()` the amount of debt tokens that belongs to this user.
 This makes sense since the user has cleared this particular debt with the protocol.

-Note that the debt tokens aren’t transferred from the user to Pool.sol since these tokens aren’t transferrable.
+Note that the debt tokens aren’t transferred from the user to Pool.sol since these tokens aren’t transferable.
 They are instead burned directly from the debt token smart contract.

 ## Length of Loan & Repayment